-Light and golden coconut blueberry muffins – perfectly moist with fruity blueberry bursts.
-Enjoy as an on-the-go breakfast or as a satisfying snack.
+Light and golden blueberry coconut flour muffins – perfectly moist with fruity blueberry bursts.
+Enjoy as an on-the-go Keto breakfast or as a satisfying snack.
 Gluten free and low carb.

-The recipe for these coconut blueberry muffins is so easy and quick – you only need 8 ingredients, which you can simply stir together in a bowl with a spoon.
+The recipe for these muffins is so easy and quick – you only need 8 ingredients!

-If you are a fan of coconut flour recipes, you should also check out these low carb zucchini muffins and my low carb zucchini muffins.
+If you are a fan of coconut flour recipes, you should also check out these low carb zucchini muffins and my sugar free coconut blondies.

 This mixture makes 8 muffins.
 They freeze well and you can keep them in an airtight container in the fridge for several days.